-- Earnings by you or your spouse - Retirement accounts for you or your spouse - Names of your clients - You or your spouse's assets with employers (e.g., restricted stock units, stock options, deferred compensation plans, short- or long-term incentive plans, etc.) - Brokerage accounts - Annuities and life insurance (excluding term life) - Your dependent child's assets (e.g., college savings plans, UTMA accounts, etc.) - Holdings of trusts for the benefit of you, your spouse, or your dependent child (even if someone else established the trust) - Holdings of trusts for which you or your spouse are paying the taxes - Other assets (e.g., stocks, bonds, investment funds, bank accounts, etc.) - Liabilities - Positions you hold outside the federal government
+- Earnings by you or your spouse (including any honoraria) - Retirement accounts for you or your spouse - Names of your clients - You or your spouse's assets with employers (e.g., restricted stock units, restricted stock, stock options, deferred compensation plans, short- or long-term incentive plans, etc.) - Brokerage accounts - College savings plans - Annuities and life insurance (excluding term life) - Your dependent child's assets (e.g., UTMA accounts, etc.) - Holdings of trusts for the benefit of you, your spouse, or your dependent child (even if someone else established the trust) - Holdings of trusts for which you or your spouse are paying the taxes - Rental or other investment properties - Other assets (e.g., stocks, bonds, investment funds, bank accounts, digital asset holdings, etc.) - Liabilities - Positions you hold, both paid and unpaid, outside the federal government